cbattlegear/SqlServerMigrationTraining/training/sql2016backup.md

 3. Create container for SQL Server database backup in the provided Azure Storage Account
     - Locate the Azure Storage Account created under the provisioned resource group (SQLMigrationLab).
-    - [Create a container with public access level set to private.](https://learn.microsoft.com/en-us/sql/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service?view=sql-server-ver16&tabs=SSMS#create-azure-blob-storage-container) Name it 'sqlbackup' (Can be any name).
+    - [Create a container with public access level set to private.](https://learn.microsoft.com/en-us/sql/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service?view=sql-server-ver16&tabs=SSMS#create-azure-blob-storage-container) Name it 'sqlbackup2016' (Can be any name).

 4. T-SQL Backup SQL Server 2016 - AdventureWorks2016 database to URL (Azure Storage Account):
     - Open SSMS and login to the SQL Server 2016.
     - First step of the backup is to have a container to upload the .bak file (already completed in step 3).
     - In order to authenticate to the Azure Storage container, you require a SQL Server credential that will include a shared access signature (SAS) for the storage container.
     - Create the SAS to your storage container first.
 The PowerShell script below will create and output the SAS that will be used in the next step.
 Copy and paste the below script to a text editor.
 Modify the variables according to your resource names.
+Open Azure Cloud Shell and execute in PowerShell mode.
+Copy and save the T-SQL output for the next step.

       ```powershell